 Changing gears yourself was never this much fun.

-We agree, because we’re car people!
-If you’re looking for cars that are available with manual transmissions, we can help — here’s a list of the best standard transmission cars, based on available features and sales at CarMax stores from December 1, 2017 through May 31, 2018.
+Whether you're looking for that extra control over your car or simply prefer manual transmissions, you've come to the right place.
+This list of the 10 best manual transmission cars is based on available features and sales at CarMax stores from March 1, 2019 through August 31, 2019.

 - Honda Civic

 - Nissan Versa

 - Mazda Mazda3

 - Volkswagen Jetta

 - Ford Fiesta

 - Dodge Challenger

 Do you long for a throaty growl when you start your car and also want the option to shift gears yourself when you run up the RPMs?
 The Dodge Challenger checks all the right boxes, with the option for a six-speed manual transmission on every 2018 trim but the Demon, and all 2019 V8-powered Challengers except the Redeye.